 Pricing:

 In 2023, TheyDo went through a significant pricing update.
-Whereas in the past their plans would start at an affordable per-user fee (Free plan; Pro: 23€ per user/month; Business: 41€ per user/month), now the pricing rised to and seems to be mainly adapted to enterprises:
+Whereas in the past their plans would start at an affordable per-user fee), now the pricing seems to be mainly adapted to enterprises:

-- Mapping: Free plan
+- Starter: Free plan

-- Management: from $2,763 per month
+- Management: from 36.000 € annually

 9. Quadient Inspire Journey

-Quadient is a b2b customer journey mapping software used for customer communication management (CCM).
+Quadient is a B2B customer journey mapping software used for customer communication management (CCM).
 It’s a cloud-based and feature-rich journey mapping solution, focused on omnichannel orchestration.

 Pros: